Beginnings and Endings

 Some drum up sacred sounds,

-dance on them and grow a world
+dance with them and grow a world

 knocking on heaven’s door